 At McGraw-Hill Education, our learning science research fuels all that we do to improve the learning experience.
 To that end, we have formed the McGraw-Hill Education Learning Science Research Council to guide our own use of learning science, as well as further the research and discussion of learning science across the education and technology communities at large.

 The McGraw-Hill Education Learning Science Research Council consists of our own senior researchers and an external advisory board of education experts, drawing upon the collective expertise of leading researchers, scientists and academics committed to examining the use of technology in improving learning outcomes.

-We are focused on four key areas of research:
+We are focused on five key areas of research:

-Learning Analytics: applying data science to generate predictive models and actionable insights for learners and instructors.
+Analytics — Applying data science to generate predictive models and actionable insights for learners and instructors

 Associate Professor, Graduate School of Education, University of Pennsylvania

 Dr. Baker is an Associate Professor in the Graduate School of Education at the University of Pennsylvania.

 He researches how students use and learn from educational games, intelligent tutors and other kinds of educational software.
 Drawing on the fields of educational data mining, learning analytics and human-computer interaction, he develops methods for mining the data that come out of the interactions between students and educational software.
 He then uses this information to improve our understanding of how students respond to educational software, and how these responses influence their learning.

 Prior to joining Penn GSE, Dr. Baker was an associate professor in the Department of Human Development at Teachers College, Columbia University.
 While at Teachers College, he taught the “Big Data and Education” MOOC twice, with total enrollment of more than 50,000 students.

 He has served as founding president of the International Educational Data Mining Society, where he currently serves on the board of directors.
 He has been co-author on nine award-winning papers.
 He serves as co-lead of the Big Data in Education spoke of the NSF Northeast Big Data Hub.